 By Paul Gionfriddo

 The JAMA headline is pretty sensational: Improving Long-term Psychiatric Care: Bring Back the Asylum.
-And the article itself is generating a lot of discussion and debate.

 But headlines can be misleading.
 As the authors write: